What we are and are not

 In time away from work, Allen enjoys spending time with his family, working in the yard, and volunteering.

-We are honored to have the business management skills Allen brings to our board, as well as the many personal connections he has through his lifetime in the county.
+We are honored to have the business management skills Allen brings to our board, as well as the many personal connections he has throughout his lifetime in the county.

 Jackie joined Crossroads as a Board member in June 2019.
 She and her husband Larry live in Denison and have a blended family including 6 children ranging from adults to the youngest in high school.
 With their 5 grown children married and spread out across the state, they spend a lot of time traveling to visit and following their 13 grandchildren’s athletics.

 As an accountant for the Denison Job Corps, Jackie maintains a busy routine and enjoys the students and staff there.
-In her spare time, she enjoys heading to the city to visit the zoo or many various festivals, playing Bonco, scrapbooking, and going out to dinner with friends.
-She also loves to head to Okoboji to enjoy the lake, play mini-golf and shuffle board, and spend time with her family.
+In her spare time, she enjoys heading to the city to visit the zoo or many various festivals, playing Bunco, scrapbooking, and going out to dinner with friends.
+She also loves to head to Okoboji to enjoy the lake, play mini-golf and shuffleboard, and spend time with her family.
 Jackie joins us with a variety of personal and professional experience.

 Brittany has been actively involved in the development of Crossroads’ outreach since it’s onset.
 She became a board member in June 2019.

 After graduating from nursing school, she and her husband lived and worked in Colorado several years before returning to Schleswig where she grew up.
-Both she and her husband are nurses by profession; Brittany is a travel ER nurse, taking assignments within a several hour-radius from home.
+Both she and her husband are nurses by profession; Brittany work PRN status for both Horn Memorial in Ida Grove and for CCMH in Denison.
+She is also a full-time student to become a Nurse Practitioner.
+They have one child.

-In her spare time, Brittany enjoys biking, travelling, crafting, and time with friends or family.
+In her spare time, Brittany enjoys biking, traveling, crafting, and time with friends or family.